lclc/stratum-docs/protocol-specs.rst

 blockchain.utxo.get_address
 ```````````````````````````
 Returns the address of the unspent output at position X for transaction Y.
+get_address is not used by the Electrum client and is only implemented in the Python server.

 Example CL call: (echo '{ "id": 1, "method":"blockchain.utxo.get_address", "params":["385c887f5566a3c09138d858c81ab8cb1a6d14f57ecf1e6b1af6ef4d3958c449", 0] }'; sleep 2) | ncat ecdsa.net 50001